 The first step of the review was a call for evidence in April 2013 where the European Commission asked interested stakeholders to submit information, studies, scientific reports, good practice or other data sources in order to underpin the impact assessment for the review of Annexes I and II of the Groundwater Directive 2006/118/EC.

 Following the call for evidence, a public consultation was organized between 30 July 2013 and 22 October 2013 with the aim of collecting opinions on different policy options presented, and to identify missing options and gather data on impacts.
-A summary report on the results of the consultation can be found here.

 As a result of the Review and in the light of scientific and technical progress, it was considered appropriate to propose only technical adaptations of Annex II to the GWD in accordance with Article 8 of the GWD (regulatory procedure with scrutiny).
-An explanatory note to the proposal can be found here.
+An explanatory note to the proposal can be requested here.